tenstorrent/tt-exalens/docs/debuda-lib-docs.md

 ### Description

-GLOBAL_CONTEXT is a convenience variable to store fallback debuda context object.
+GLOBAL_CONTEXT is a convenience variable to store fallback Debuda context object.
 If a library function needs context parameter but it isn't provided, it will use whatever is in GLOBAL_CONTEXT variable.
-This does not mean that debuda context is a singleton, as it can be explicitly provided to library functions.
+This does not mean that Debuda context is a singleton, as it can be explicitly provided to library functions.